jjescandor/beautiful-soup/README.md

 #### Description

-- Scrape a Wikipedia page of your choosing and record which passages need citations.
+- Scrape a Wikipedia page of your choosing and  this app will record which passages need citations.
 - E.g. History of Mexico has a few “citations needed”.
-- Your web scraper should report the number of citations needed.
+- This app would report the number of citations needed.
-- Your web scraper should identify those cases AND include the relevant passage.
+- This app would identify those cases AND include the relevant passage.
 - E.g. Citation needed for “lorem spam and impsum eggs”
-- Consider the “relevant passage” to be the parent element that contains the passage, often a paragraph element.

 #### Implementation Notes